Environment Friendly Indoor Aquaponics Systems

 - These gardeners have access to fresh, healthy produce, at home.
 They need not worry about paying greengrocer prices or for the cost of food transportation.

 - As they say, time is money.
 Aquaponics systems need little in the way of maintenance, thus saving you time, energy, and ultimately, money.
-They don’t require weeding, pesticides, or soil maintenance.
+Just like the bigger systems, the mini aquaponics setups don’t require weeding, pesticides, or soil maintenance.